 The backdrop of GoodAI’s latest research intersects cultural evolution and memetics discourse.
-Drawing on Dual Inheritance Theory (Cavalli-Sforza and Feldman, 1981; Boyd and Richerson, 1988) and Richard Dawkins’ (Dawkins, 1976) concept of meme, Nicholas Guttenberg and Marek Rosa investigate how message exchange in a population of agents with genetic predispositions can reveal new learning algorithms through a socio-cultural learning paradigm.
+Drawing on Dual Inheritance Theory [1.2] and Richard Dawkins’ concept of meme , Nicholas Guttenberg and Marek Rosa investigate how message exchange in a population of agents with genetic predispositions can reveal new learning algorithms through a socio-cultural learning paradigm.

 Central to their work is the definition of meme as a cultural replicator, a unit of imitation or communication.
 The idea of meme as a vehicle for cultural inheritance understands human cultural evolution as being comparable to the biological evolution of species.
 Like genes, cultural memes obey the principles of struggle for survival, natural selection, and heredity.

-However, in memetics memes are not subservient to genes but evolve alongside them, using the biological vehicles constructed by genes as their copying machinery.
-Like genes, memes are selfish replicators that spread for their own benefit and not necessarily for the benefit of the hosts (e.g. people) who copy them, or the culture they form a part of.
+However, in memetics, memes are not subservient to genes but evolve alongside them, using the biological vehicles constructed by genes as their copying machinery.
+Like genes, memes are selfish replicators that spread for their own benefit and not necessarily for the benefit of the hosts who copy them, or the culture they form a part of.

 Theoretical analyses show that gene–culture co-evolution can be complex and unpredictable.
 Depending on the environment, cultural traits, like genes, can be more or less adaptive and spread accordingly.
 If a certain behavior or feature can be either innate or culturally learned, the question arises, what are the advantages of social transmission?

 A long-standing goal within artificial intelligence research is the development of open-ended learning systems.
-To this end, Guttenberg and Rosa investigate the possibilities through memetics with the aim to build AI agents capable of setting meaningful goals for themselves.
-While standard genetic and deep learning AI systems tend towards homogeny, in the authors’ view, structural and behavioral diversity are key components for an open-ended learning AI.
+Guttenberg and Rosa investigate the possibilities through memetics with the aim to build AI agents capable of setting meaningful goals for themselves.
+While standard genetic and deep learning AI systems tend towards homogeny, structural and behavioral diversity are key components for an open-ended learning AI.
 Experiments suggest that collective learning and memetics can be leveraged to develop such systems.

 Nicholas Guttenberg talks about the paper at the 2021 ALIFE conference.

 Closely coupled with open-ended learning and self-invented goals is the concept of self-improvement.
 Questions underlying the paper address the ability of artificial organisms to evolve into better hosts for their memes and how memes could evolve to improve the circumstances of their host organisms.
-The premise is if memetic variations could influence the genetic evolution of the agents, the memes could then drive their hosts towards becoming better at propagating memes.
+If memetic variations influence the genetic evolution of the agents, memes could drive their hosts towards becoming better at propagating memes.